hyssostech/OpenC2SIM.github.io/Software/Library/CS/C2SIMSDK/C2SIMSDK/README.md

 [C2SIM GUI Editor code](https://github.com/hyssostech/OpenC2SIM.github.io/tree/master/Software/Client/C2SIMGUIv2.10.9)
 use of the [Java C2SIMClientLib](https://github.com/hyssostech/OpenC2SIM.github.io/tree/master/Software/Library/Java/C2SIMClientLib).

+NOTE: This SDK tracks the C2SIM standard as it evolves through multiple iterations driven primarily by CWIX.
+The current version supports the CWIX2024 ontology and schema.
+Documents complying to the official SISO v1.0.1 can be produced by selecting the appropriate namespace to deserialize messages (see the *C2SIM XSD object serialization* section below for details).

 In a nutshell, the SDK:

 - Wraps a series of basic Library Commands required to make a C2SIM server transition to a state where it is ready to accept Initializations, or Orders, or to join an ongoing session